Bhaskar365/OPENXML_C-_DOC_EXCEL_PPT/README.md

 Clone the repo and then give the local path of your system for triggering document file in the folder I am using .
 If you do not want the folder , use the location of your project tree.

+**Note** : _Selecting project tree may select csproj file also.
+Making changes to the file makes the project corrupted._

 1.)
 Document file generation using OpenXML instruction

 2.)
 Insert Image into document using OpenXML -